ogarling/LR2Graphite/README.md

 ### Prerequisites
-Analysed LoadRunner testrun with an MDB file.
+- Analysed LoadRunner testrun with an MDB file.
 Note: do not select OUTPUT.MDB
+- Graphite instance to export metrics to

 OS: Windows
 AutoIt for editing code and debugging.